CHM Blog

 Rates Currently Trending: Neutral

-Mortgage rates are under a little pressure today.
-The MBS market improved by +14 bps last week.
-This was not enough to decrease mortgage rates or fees.
+Mortgage rates are under pressure today.
+The MBS market improved by +26 bps last week.
+This was enough to decrease mortgage rates or fees.
 The market experienced high volatility last week.

 This Week's Rate Forecast: Neutral

-These are the three things that have the greatest ability to impact rates this week.
-1) The Federal Reserve, 2) Geopolitical and 3) Government Shutdown Delays.
+Three Things: These are the three areas that have the greatest ability to impact rates this week.
+1) Inflation, 2) ISMs and 3) Jobs.

 This Week's Potential Volatility: High